The 2 most common causes of acute mediastinitis are

 Esophageal perforation

-Esophageal perforation Esophageal Rupture Esophageal rupture may be iatrogenic during endoscopic procedures or other instrumentation or may be spontaneous (Boerhaave syndrome).
-Patients are seriously ill, with symptoms of mediastinitis... read more may complicate esophagoscopy or insertion of a Sengstaken-Blakemore or Minnesota tube (for esophageal variceal bleeding).
+Esophageal perforation may complicate esophagoscopy or insertion of a Sengstaken-Blakemore or Minnesota tube (for esophageal variceal bleeding).
 Rarely, it results from forceful vomiting (Boerhaave syndrome).
 Another possible cause is swallowing caustic substances (eg, lye, certain button batteries).
-Certain pills or esophageal ulcers (eg, in AIDS patients with esophagitis) can contribute.
+Certain pills or esophageal ulcers (eg, in patients with AIDS and esophagitis) can contribute.

 Patients with esophageal perforation become acutely ill within hours, with severe chest pain and dyspnea due to mediastinal inflammation.

 Diagnosis is usually obvious from clinical presentation and a history of instrumentation or of another risk factor.
-The diagnosis should also be considered in patients who are very ill, have chest pain, and may have a risk factor that they cannot describe (eg, in intoxicated patients who may have vomited forcefully but do not remember and in preverbal children who may have ingested a button battery).
-The diagnosis can be confirmed by chest x-ray or CT showing air in the mediastinum, although other disorders (eg, spontaneous pneumomediastinum Pneumomediastinum Pneumomediastinum is air in mediastinal interstices.
-The main causes of pneumomediastinum are Alveolar rupture with dissection of air into the interstitium of the lung with translocation to... read more ) can also cause air in the mediastinum.
+The diagnosis should also be considered in patients who are very ill, have chest pain, and may have a risk factor that they cannot describe (eg, in patients who are intoxicated and may have vomited forcefully but do not remember and in preverbal children who may have ingested a button battery).
+The diagnosis is suggested by chest x-ray showing air in the mediastinum and confirmed by CT, although other disorders (eg, spontaneous pneumomediastinum) can also cause air in the mediastinum.

 Median sternotomy

-This procedure is complicated by mediastinitis in about 1% of cases.
+This procedure is complicated by mediastinitis in about 1% of cases (1).
 Patients most commonly present with wound drainage or sepsis.
 Diagnosis is based on finding infected fluid obtained by a needle aspiration through the sternum.
 Treatment consists of immediate surgical drainage, debridement, and parenteral broad-spectrum antibiotics.
-Mortality approaches 50% in some series.
+Mediastinitis after median sternotomy has a high mortality rate.

 Chronic fibrosing mediastinitis